inform-health-informatics/emap_documentation/Glossary.md

 - <a id="fk">**Flowsheets**</a>

-	Flowsheets within hospital data refer to data taken as a result of a measurement, or record of an observation.
+	Flowsheets within hospital data refer to data taken as a measurements over a period of time.

 - <a id="fk">**Foreign Key**</a>